Commission Automation: When Spreadsheets Stop Scaling

 • Verify that rep and quota data is current in your HRIS

 A clean CRM export is also the best migration path.
+If you're still in spreadsheets, start with a Stackrows commission template before automating.
 If you've been tracking deals in a commission spreadsheet, the deal log maps directly to what most commission software expects to import.

 For the calculation methods that commission software automates, see commission formulas for every plan type.
 For common errors that accumulate in manual processes and that automation prevents, see commission errors: the most common mistakes.